jlapeyre/openqasm-rust/README.md

 ### Build

 Try `cargo build`.
 This builds a library and an exectuable for demonstration.
+This build includes debugging information in the library and the executable.

+Use `cargo build --release` to build a more performant version.

 ### Example